G4 Visa Diplomatic Immunity

 - A-3: For personal employees, attendants, servants and employees of people holding the A-1 or A-2 visas.

 People working at international organizations in the United States and their family members are eligible for G-visas.
-If you want to get an A visa, talk to an experienced immigration lawyer.
+If you want to get an A visa or learn more about a diplomatic visa, talk to an experienced immigration lawyer.